-As the name suggests, woody fragrances are characterised by notes derived from wood materials such trees, roots, resins, moss and some leaves that hold earthy qualities.
-Wood notes tend to be rich and warm, often forming the base of a scent due to their aromatic weight, typically paired with aromatic or citrus top notes.
+As the name suggests, woody fragrances are characterised by notes derived from wood materials such trees, roots, resins, moss and some leaves and grasses that hold earthy qualities.
+Wood notes tend to be rich and warm, often forming the base of a scent due to their aromatic weight, typically paired with aromatic, citrus or floral top notes.

 Cedarwood is perhaps the most significant of the woods due to its ancient use in perfumery, and is one of the most commonly used notes in fragrance – it can be found in many of Czech & Speake’s formulas.
 Its scent comes from the extracted oil of coniferous trees which are native to the Mediterranean region as well as the Himalayan Mountains, the Atlas Mountains in Morocco and the Virginia in the US.

-Its deep qualities lend itself best to being used as a base note, supporting and combining beautifully with fresher notes such as citrus.
-Its aroma is comforting, warm and sedative, meaning it works well as an evening scent and is suited to the cooler seasons.
+Its deep qualities lend itself best to being used as a base note, the soul of the fragrance, supporting and combining beautifully with fresher notes such as citrus.
+Its aroma is comforting, warm and long-lasting, meaning it works well as an evening scent and is suited to the cooler seasons.

-Vetiver is certainly unique with its rich and smokey aroma.
+Vetiver is certainly unique with its rich, intensely earthy and smokey aroma.
 It is impossible to replicate synthetically, so you can be assured a vetiver scent is a true representation of the natural essence.
 The plant is a perennial grass with firm, linear leaves, but it is its dense, fibrous roots that grow in marshy areas and riverbanks that produce the distinctive, earthy vetiver scent.